 Big data can come from:

-Smart (Internet of Things) devices: A connection to the internet enables companies to collect data through devices like smart home systems, robotic vacuum cleaners, smart TVs, and wearable fitness trackers.
+Smart (Internet of Things) devices: A connection to the internet enables companies to collect data through devices like smart home systems, robotic vacuum cleaners, smart TVs, mobile devices, and wearable fitness trackers.

 Social media: Likes, shares, posts, comments, how long you spend looking at a post—all of this information is considered insightful data about people’s behavior, sentiment, and preferences.

 Websites: Companies or other website owners can track page visits, general locations of visitors, see how long audiences spend on a page, what links are most clicked, and cursor movement.

 Business transactions: Data can come from customers as they purchase products, online and in person.
 Price, time of purchase, payment methods, and other details can inform a business about customer demand for their products.